dcunited001/dcunited001.github.io/_posts/2017-10-30-speed-of-thought-sociophysical-postulates-1-to-11.md

 communication with the outside and punishes dissidents with three generations of family persecution?
 How can you export products if your citizens cannot freely establish relationships with people and businesses in other countries?
-Some of the fault here lies with NK and some of it lies with sanctions, but your nation is pursuing nuclear weapon development and its belligerent PR stunts show no remorse for this goal.
-In spite of UN sanctions, the regime undermines its own potential development of exports and economic competitiveness.
-You are missing out on the greatest period of human development because you're stewing over something that happened four generations ago.
+NK cannot belligerently flaunt international norms for something as critical as nuclear weapons.
+The NK regime undermines its own potential development of exports and economic competitiveness by pursuing such a dead-end strategy while caring nothing for realistic economic development.
+Until they turn around their nuclear programs that endanger international security, NK will continue missing out on the greatest period of human development because they're stewing over something that happened four generations ago.

 <a name="north-korean-paranoia-undermined-their-posture-for-economic-development" />